takemobiteam/takemobi-test.github.io/docs/index.md

 ## Tour Operators

 Tour Operators are organizations that run tours in a specific destination.
-Business Rules are primarily set on a tour operator level, by specifying a set of Parameters by qa_rule_id for a given tour operator.
+Business Rules are primarily set on a tour operator level by specifying a set of Parameters by qa_rule_id for a given tour operator.

 **Tour Operator Example:**